 After the Gruffalo Little Man and LP were both exhausted so we headed home, unfortunately missing the main play park.
 It has swings, a huge pirate ship to climb on, slides and more.
 We’ll be going back soon purely for a play!

-If you’re looking for a lovely family day out – whatever the weather then Alice Holt would be a great place to visit.
+If you’re looking for a lovely family day out – whatever the weather then Alice Holt would be a great place to visit and the kids will love it.
 It’s one of our favourite places to have a picnic and a really lovely place to go for a wander.
 We spent £4 on 3 hours parking and all day parking is just £7 – not bad at all for a day out.